 For The Record – Shane Record

 Shane Record is Creative Folkestone’s longest-standing tenant.
 He moved into The Old High Street in 2005 and has been painting in his gallery ever since.
 Having always wanted to paint, he gave himself a year to prove he could really do it, and make a living from it.
-Now, after 20 years painting Folkestone, Folkelife went to see Shane, and his dog Charlie.
+Now, after 20 years of painting Folkestone, Folkelife went to see Shane, and his dog, Charlie.
 We wanted to find out how Folkestone, and Shane, have changed over the years.

 “I painted lots in that year, and people started to buy my work.
 I guess it was inevitable that someone would notice what I was doing and get interested.
 That was when I decided to ditch the idea of getting any other job elsewhere and become a professional artist.
-I found out what Creative Folkestone were doing in terms of renovating affordable working space for creative businesses.
+I found out what Creative Folkestone was doing in terms of renovating affordable working space for creative businesses.
 My first place was half-way down The Old High Street, and I just painted and painted and painted.”

 recording the town